 Here’s what the IRS says about mileage:

 - First, you’re eligible to deduct the cost of driving to and from the volunteer work, which would include most BSA activities.

 - You can take the actual cost of gas and oil, OR

-- You can take 14 cents a mile (note: the 2017 rate for volunteer work mileage remains at 14 cents a mile)
+- You can take 14 cents a mile (Note: The 2019 tax year rate for use of your vehicle to do volunteer work for certain charitable organizations remains at 14 cents a mile)

 - You can deduct parking and tolls, so add that to the amount you claim under either method above.